aparo/pyes/docs/guide/reference/java-api/get.rst

             .actionGet();

-For more information on the index operation, check out the REST :doc:`get </elasticsearch/rest_api/get/index>`  docs.
+For more information on the index operation, check out the REST :ref:`get <es-guide-reference-java-api-get>`  docs.

 Operation Threading